GamesCreed

 Unfortunately, that makes me feel the film lacked a lot of substance.
 I didn’t feel like there was an underlying message, and if there was, it went over my head.
 It was very eventful, which kept me from feeling something bigger.

-They did a great job with making him look older as time went on in the film and Phoenix it a great job of portraying that with his acting.
-It’s quite a shame is acting was really good and if the film was better, it definitely would’ve excelled a lot more.
+They did a great job of making him look older as time went on in the film, and Phoenix it a great job of portraying that with his acting.
+It’s quite a shame that his acting was good, and if the film were better, it definitely would’ve excelled a lot more.
 Nonetheless, it is good to see Phoenix in a high-profile movie like this again.

 Joaquin Phoenix in Napoleon.